 - Stream A (for development work prior to programme grant submission) or

-- Stream B (to further develop, analyse or disseminate your programme grant or its outcomes).
+- Stream B (to either conduct additional linked research of strategic importance to NIHR or to further develop, analyse or disseminate your programme grant or its outcomes).

 Estimated date of submission of future programme grant application